Study of COPD Subgroups and Biomarkers (SPIROMICS)

 Detailed Description

 SPIROMICS was initially funded through contracts from the NIH.
-That phase of SPIROMICS is now referred to as SPIROMICS I. SPIROMICS is now funded as a grant from the NIH.
-The current phase is referred to as SPIROMICS II.
+That phase of SPIROMICS is now referred to as SPIROMICS I. SPIROMICS II was funded as a grant from the NIH to continue the longitudinal observation of the SPIROMICS cohort recruited in SPIROMICS I. The current phase, referred to as SPIROMICS III, is funded through a contract from the NIH to continue the longitudinal observation of the SPIROMICS cohort that remain active (not withdrawn, lost to follow-up, or deceased).

-The study has two main goals.
-The first is to find groups of patients with COPD who share certain characteristics.
+The study had two main goals.
+The first was to find groups of patients with COPD who share certain characteristics.
 Certain groups may respond differently to certain treatments.
-The second is to find new ways of measuring whether or not COPD is getting worse.
+The second was to find new ways of measuring whether or not COPD is getting worse.
 This would provide new ways of testing whether a new treatment is working.

-SPIROMICS has three substudies and two ancillary studies.
+SPIROMICS I had three sub studies and two key ancillary studies.

-1. Repeatability Substudy: The entire baseline clinic visit will be repeated on 100 volunteers.
-The goal of this substudy is to determine reliability of measurement procedures.
+1. Repeatability Substudy: The entire baseline clinic visit was repeated on 100 participants on a volunteer basis.
+The goal of this substudy was to determine reliability of measurement procedures.

-2. Bronchoscopy Substudy: 300 participants will be enrolled for two additional study visits, including a bronchoscopy.
-The goal of this substudy is to collect and assess biological specimens and relate those results to clinical measurements.
+2. Bronchoscopy Substudy: ~300 participants were enrolled for two additional study visits, including a bronchoscopy.
+The goal of this substudy was to collect and assess biological specimens and relate those results to clinical measurements.

-3. Exacerbation Substudy: Up to 400 participants will be enrolled in this substudy.
-A daily symptom diary will be collected on all participants.
-Participants will also be seen in the clinic during a pulmonary exacerbation.
-The goals of this substudy are to 1) better understand the relationship between symptoms and exacerbations and 2) obtain clinical data and specimens during a pulmonary exacerbation.
+3. Exacerbation Substudy: ~400 participants were enrolled in this substudy.
+A daily symptom diary was collected on all participants.
+Participants were also seen in the clinic during a pulmonary exacerbation.
+The goals of this substudy were to 1) better understand the relationship between symptoms and exacerbations and 2) obtain clinical data and specimens during a pulmonary exacerbation.

 Ancillary Studies:

-1. Air Pollution Ancillary Study: The SPIROMICS Air Pollution ancillary study uses state-of-the art air pollution exposure assessments to determine individual-level outdoor and indoor air pollution exposure.
-The goals of this substudy are to determine the effect of long-term air pollution exposure on COPD morbidity and to determine whether short-term changes in outdoor air pollution are associated with changes in COPD morbidity.
+1. Air Pollution Ancillary Study: The SPIROMICS Air Pollution ancillary study used state-of-the art air pollution exposure assessments to determine individual-level outdoor and indoor air pollution exposure.
+The goals of this substudy were to determine the effect of long-term air pollution exposure on COPD morbidity and to determine whether short-term changes in outdoor air pollution are associated with changes in COPD morbidity.

-2. Parametric Response Mapping in COPD: The Parametric Response Mapping (PRM) in COPD ancillary study collects an additional CT scan during the final study visit and uses a new analysis technique (PRM) to assess the functional small airways of the lung and emphysema.
+2. Parametric Response Mapping in COPD: The Parametric Response Mapping (PRM) in COPD ancillary study collected an additional CT scan during the final study visit and used a new analysis technique (PRM) to assess the functional small airways of the lung and emphysema.

-Aim 1 is to define the natural history of "Smokers with symptoms despite preserved spirometry" and characterize the airway mucus abnormalities underlying this condition.
-Aim 2 is to determine the radiographic precursor lesion(s) for emphysema, and identify the molecular phenotypes underlying airway disease and emphysema.
-Aim 3 is to advance understanding of the biology of COPD exacerbations through analysis of predisposing baseline phenotypes, exacerbation triggers and host inflammatory response.
+Aim 1 was to define the natural history of "smokers with symptoms despite preserved spirometry" and characterize the airway mucus abnormalities underlying this condition.
+Aim 2 was to determine the radiographic precursor lesion(s) for emphysema and identify the molecular phenotypes underlying airway disease and emphysema.
+Aim 3 was to advance understanding of the biology of COPD exacerbations through analysis of predisposing baseline phenotypes, exacerbation triggers and host inflammatory response.

-SPIROMICS II will continue follow-up of current participants, with no new enrollment.
-Each participant will have one clinic visit and will be contacted by telephone every 4 months.
+SPIROMICS II continued follow-up of active participants, with no new enrollment.
+Each participant had one clinic visit at 5-7 years of follow-up from SPIROMICS I baseline and was contacted by telephone every 4 months to assess respiratory health status.

 Study Type